 The historic Inglewood Mausoleum, built between 1911 and 1915, enjoys the distinction of being the first community mausoleum constructed in the State of California.
-Extraordinary Tiffany-style stained glass windows represent a treasure for the building, and most have survived over 100 years.
+Extraordinary stained glass windows from historic Judson Studio, some dating back over 100 years, represent a treasure for the building,

 In addition, several gated, private family rooms grace the halls.
 These and other marble-front crypts and niches hold some of the area’s early citizens as well as over 30 Civil War Veterans.

 Famed retailer John G. Bullock, actor Samuel Hinds, and politician/businessman Morton E. Post are entombed in this mausoleum.

 Mausoleum of the Golden West

 Construction began in the 1930s and continued into the early 1960s for the unique Mausoleum of the Golden West, which features some of our most beautiful stained glass, including the skylights.

 This stunningly beautiful mausoleum includes two niche libraries, multiple sanctuaries and alcoves, private family rooms, the main Galleria Chapel, Chapel of Palms and Capistrano Garden.
 The World War II Memorial Cenotaph is located just inside the Sanctuary of Hope entrance.

 Many prominent people are entombed in this lovely building, including actors Betty Grable and Cesar Romero, American composer Ferdinande Grofé, and music legend Ray Charles.

 Building began in the 1970s for the Manchester Garden Mausoleum, which then took 20 years to complete.
 Featured in the front gathering area is a relaxing reflecting pool and fountain.
 Centrally located inside each side chapel is an immense bronze plaque representing a patriotic theme.
 Smaller versions of these plaques also combine to serve as a backdrop in the main Garden Chapel.